ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 Trello is a simple Kanban tool I use to organize my life.
 It helps me:

-- know all the things I need to do.
+- **Clarity**: gain clarity of what I want to do and how to do it
-- helps me do it efficiently.
+- **Responsibility**: help me do it to my best quality I can produce
-- maintains a history of everything I have done for future reference.
+- **Optimism**: help me be happy, less stressed, avoid burnout and maintain a history of things I have done.
-- help me be extremely organized in everything I do.
+- **Flow**: get out of my way to that I can life life (TODO: Link to Flow Blogpost)

-I use Trello for almost everything: Writing Blogposts, Traveling, Goals, Learning Tasks, Notes, etc.
+I use Trello for almost everything that's important: Writing Blogposts, Traveling, Goals, Learning Tasks, Notes, etc. I think of trello as a efficient production line that can scale to your needs.

 If you are new to Trello, I recommend you [watch a video](https://www.youtube.com/embed/l3F3l3psqXY?si=JRes4P_YLCh6f7K1&amp;start=12) and [create a simple Trello board]((https://trello.com/ankushchoubey/recommend)) before reading this post.